stefanholek/gpgkeys/docs/index.rst

 minimal
 -------
-Remove all signatures except self-signatures.
+Remove all signatures except the most recent self-signatures.

 ::